Armin Mueller-Stahl

-Armin Mueller-Stahl (born 17 December 1930) is a German retired film actor, painter and author, who also appeared in numerous English-language films since the 1980s.
+Armin Mueller-Stahl (born 17 December 1930) is a retired German actor who also appeared in numerous English-language films since the 1980s.
 He was nominated for the Academy Award for Best Supporting Actor for his role in Shine.
 In 2011, he was awarded the Honorary Golden Bear.

 Early life

 Mueller-Stahl was born in Tilsit, East Prussia (now Sovetsk, Kaliningrad Oblast, Russia).
 His mother, Editta, was from an upper-class family and became a university professor in Leipzig.
 His father, Alfred Müller, was a bank teller who changed the family's surname to "Mueller-Stahl".
 The rest of the family moved to Berlin while his father fought on the Eastern Front in World War II.
 Mueller-Stahl was a concert violinist while he was a teenager and enrolled at an East Berlin acting school in 1952.

 Career

 Mueller-Stahl was a film and stage actor in East Germany, performing in such films as Her Third and Jacob the Liar.
-For that country's television, he played the main character of the popular series Das unsichtbare Visier from 1973–1979, a spy thriller program designed, in co-operation with the Stasi, as a counterpart to the James Bond films.
+For that country's television, he played the main character of the popular series Das unsichtbare Visier from 1973 to 1979, a spy thriller program designed, in co-operation with the Stasi, as a counterpart to the James Bond films.
 After protesting against Wolf Biermann's denaturalization in 1976 he was blacklisted by the government.
-Emigrating in 1980 to West Germany, he found regular work in films.
-These included Rainer Werner Fassbinder's Lola (1981) and Veronika Voss (1982), Andrzej Wajda's A Love in Germany (1984), Angry Harvest and Colonel Redl (both 1985), the latter about the scandal surrounding Austro-Hungarian Army Colonel Alfred Redl.
+Emigrating with his wife Gabriele Scholz (married 1973) and son Christian (born 1973) to West Germany in 1980, he found regular work in films.
+These included Rainer Werner Fassbinder's Lola (1981) and Veronika Voss (1982), Andrzej Wajda's A Love in Germany (1984), Angry Harvest and the Academy Award nominated Hungarian-West German film Colonel Redl (both 1985), the latter about the scandal surrounding Austro-Hungarian Army Colonel Alfred Redl.

 Mueller-Stahl played the Soviet general in charge of the occupied United States in the 1987 ABC television miniseries Amerika.
 He made his American feature film debut as Jessica Lange's character's father in Music Box (1989).
 His performance as a Jewish immigrant to the United States in the 1990 film Avalon was widely praised.
 He subsequently took character roles in Kafka by Steven Soderbergh and Night on Earth by Jim Jarmusch (both 1991).